 There is plenty of evidence for what scientists refer to as primary emotions – happiness and fear, for example – in animals.
 But empirical evidence for secondary emotions like jealousy, pride, and guilt, is extremely rare in the animal cognition literature.
 The argument usually given for this lack of evidence is that such secondary emotions seem to require a level of cognitive sophistication, particularly when it comes to self-awareness or self-consciousness, that may not exist in non-human animals.
 In other words, guilt is complicated.

-5. Animals Are Not Human, but They Do Have Emotions.
+5. Animals Do Have Emotions.

 Unfortunately, many of us have learned that humans can be vindictive and spiteful.
 However (but fortunately), this is not part of an animal’s nature.
 Their innocence and purity of heart is one of the many reasons that we adore them.
 But as you probably have learned for yourself, many of the animals we live with do not come with a clean slate.
 Many of them have emotional burdens.
 Many of them are sensitive to our emotions.